reputation-network/rey-docs/docs/contents/reference/gatekeeper.rst

 The gatekeeper is configured using the following environment variables:

 - ``TARGET``: Specifies the endpoint URL of the target server (i.e., the server that provides the actual implementation of the app).
 It must include any needed path or basic authentication credentials for the server.
+- ``MANIFEST``: Specifies where to find the manifest of the app.
+It must include any needed path or basic authentication credentials for the server.
 - ``DEPENDENCIES``: Comma-separated list of any other apps (as public keys) that might be used by this app.
 With this, the gatekeeper would reject those calls that do not include read permissions to use these apps.